NCAR/HPC-Docs/docs/compute-systems/additional-resources/cron.md

 ### Logging

-In addition to any typcal logging of expected output from your automated processes, it is beneficial to capture some information from the system as well.
+In addition to any typical logging of expected output from your automated processes, it is beneficial to capture some information from the system as well.

 For example,
 ```bash